dm8000/Cov-CD4/README.md

 http://amigo.geneontology.org/amigo/ (GO:0005887)

 # T5.txt
-This table was used to generate extended Figure 3b and based on results given by https://maayanlab.cloud/Enrichr/ .
+This table was used to generate extended Figure 3b and based on results given by https://maayanlab.cloud/Enrichr/ with all Sars-Cov-1 proteins predicted to interact with human proteins.